Key European & International Funding Deadlines

 - Sales agents: This is a subsidy for Sales Agents selling non-National European films.
 Deadline has passed.

 - Online distribution: This scheme aims to support VOD services, 'online ready' digital packages and innovative multi-platform releases for European films.
-Deadline closed on 11 September 2015.
+Deadline TBC.

 - Training: This scheme aims to help training providers to deliver continuous vocational training activities for film and television industry professionals in the areas of new technologies, economic, financial and commercial management and project development.
 Deadline closed on 23 May 2014.